 in contrast to a group billing arrangement (see HI 01001.235) in which an organization is billed and pays premiums for a substantial group of

-Someone may pay an enrollee's premiums other than the enrollee.
-This request does
+Someone other than the enrollee may pay an enrollee's premiums.
+This option does not

-not need the Social Security Administration's approval.
-However, a bill may be sent
+need the Social Security Administration's approval.
+However, a bill may be sent to

 the enrollee, if able to transact business, gives written consent;